Sam Shepard: Personal life

 Shepard met actress Jessica Lange on the set of the 1982 film Frances, in which they were both acting.
 He moved in with her in 1983, and they were together for 27 years; they separated in 2009.
-They had two children, Hannah Jane Shepard (born 1986) and Samuel Walker Shepard (born 1987).
+They had two children.
 In 2003, Shepard's elder son, Jesse, wrote a book of short stories, and Shepard appeared with him at a reading at City Lights Bookstore.

 In 2014 and 2015, Shepard dated actress Mia Kirshner.

 After a turbulent trip on an airliner returning from Mexico in the 1960s, he apparently vowed never to fly again.
-Despite this longstanding aversion to flying, Shepard allowed Chuck Yeager to take him up in a jet plane in 1982 in preparation for playing the pilot in the film The Right Stuff.
+Despite this longstanding aversion to flying, Shepard allowed Chuck Yeager to take him up in a jet in 1982 in preparation for playing the pilot in the film The Right Stuff.
 Shepard cited his fear of flying as a source for a character in his 1966 play Icarus's Mother.
 His character went through an airliner crash in the film Voyager.

 In the early morning hours of January 3, 2009, Shepard was arrested and charged with speeding and drunk driving in Normal, Illinois.
-He pleaded guilty to both charges on February 11, 2009, and was sentenced to 24 months probation, alcohol education classes, and 100 hours of community service.
+He pleaded guilty to both charges on February 11, 2009, and was sentenced to 24 months' probation, alcohol education classes, and 100 hours of community service.
 On May 25, 2015, Shepard was arrested again in Santa Fe, New Mexico, for aggravated drunk driving.
-Those charges were later dismissed as having no likelihood of success at trial.
+Those charges were later dismissed as having no likelihood of conviction at trial.

 His 50-year friendship with Johnny Dark, stepfather to O-Lan Jones, was the subject of the 2013 documentary Shepard & Dark by Treva Wurmfeld.
 A collection of Shepard and Dark's correspondence, Two Prospectors, was also published that year.

 Death

 Shepard died on July 27, 2017, at his home in Midway, Kentucky, aged 73, from complications of amyotrophic lateral sclerosis (ALS).
 Patti Smith paid homage to their long collaboration in The New Yorker.
-Fellow actor Matthew McConaughey, who had co-starred with Shepard in Mud, learned of Shepard's death during a television interview and was shocked by the news, ending the interview saying: "See you in the next one, Sam."
+Fellow actor Matthew McConaughey, who had co-starred with Shepard in Mud, learned of Shepard's death during a television interview and was shocked by the news, ending the interview saying: "We lost one of the great ones.
+Great writer, great line.
+See you in the next one, Sam."